310mc/https-310mc.github.io-tl/source/_posts/climax/minitalk/midori_2.md

 				<li><a data-tab="1b-r">Possibility 2</a></li>
 			</ul>
 			<div data-tab="1b-n">
-            	{% bubble Midori %}
+            	{% bubble Midori curious %}
-							I'm gonna go back home now…
+							I'm gonna go back home now, but why do you ask…?

-        Are you asking me if I'd like to peek at a Ryuseitai practice session with you?
+        You'd like me to peek at a Ryuseitai practice session with you…?

-        How on earth do you expect me to see those two after everything…?
         {% endbubble %}
+        {% bubble Midori sad2 %}
+        …How on earth do you expect me to see those two after everything…?
+				{% endbubble %}
 			</div>
 			<div data-tab="1b-r" style="display: none">
-            	{% bubble Midori %}
+            	{% bubble Midori smile3 %}
 							Yes, I have to help my family after this.

         Everyone in the shopping district is preparing their stalls for the day of Repayment Festival.